-The CBD compound works with the body’s naturally existing endocannabinoid system to deliver a range of benefits for health and wellbeing.
+The CBD compound works with the body’s naturally existing endocannabinoid system to deliver a range of benefits for wellness.

-But first, let’s provide some context by taking a look at the basics:
+But first, we’ll provide some context by taking a look at the basics.

 CBD is short for cannabidiol, which is one of two well-known organic compounds within the cannabis plant.
 The plant actually contains over 100 different cannabinoids, but of these, only two are well-known.